clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 ![Untitled](Untitled%205.png)

-## Add a domain to GitHub Pages
+## Adding a domain to GitHub Pages

 ### DNS configuration

-As recommended by [GitHub documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site), I pointed my apex domain to the 4 IPs associated with GitHub Pages with an A record.
+As recommended by [GitHub documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site), I pointed my apex domain to the 4 IPv4s associated with GitHub Pages using an A record.

 ```
 185.199.108.153